Skip to main content

 LIA’s Investment Policy Statement Paragraph 6 article 1

-Does the LIA have a specialized responsible investment team?
+Does the Fund employ a dedicated responsible investment team?

 To what extent does the LIA disclose its ESG standards performance indicators ?